antihaddock/mlops_camp_project/README.md

 `aws_secret_access_key=KEY`
 `region=REGION`

-1. You can then call `make up` which will run the steps to deploy locally
+1. You can then call `make local_run` which will run the steps to deploy, train and make predictions locally.
+Be warned it will take around 30 minutes to train the `XGBoost` and `RandomForestClassifier` models.
+If you want to speed this up comment out these models in line 224 of `orchestration/prefect_train.py`
 2. Alternatively you can interact directly with the docker-compose.yml at `./docker/docker-compose.yml` by calling docker compose build follow by `docker compose up`
 This will deploy the containers locally from the command line
 3. Utilise `./model/flask_app.py` to interact with the deployed containers and return predictions on the model.